opensearch-project/documentation-website/_security-analytics/threat-intelligence/getting-started.md

 Local files uploaded as the threat intelligence source must use the following specifications:

-- Upload as a JSON file in the STIX2 format.
-For an example STIX2 file, [download the following example file]({{site.url}}{{site.baseurl}}/assets/examples/all-ioc-type-examples.json), which contains example formatting for all supported IOC types.
+- Upload as a JSON file in the `STIX2` format.
+For an example `STIX2` file, download [this file]({{site.url}}{{site.baseurl}}/assets/examples/all-ioc-type-examples.json), which contains example formatting for all supported IOC types.
 - Be less than 500 kB.

-### S3_SOURCE connection details
+### S3_SOURCE connection information

-When using the `S3_SOURCE` as a remote store, the following connection details must be provided:
+When using the `S3_SOURCE` as a remote store, the following connection information must be provided:

-- **IAM Role ARN**: The Amazon Resource Name (ARN) for an IAM role.
+- **IAM Role ARN**: The Amazon Resource Name (ARN) for an AWS Identity and Access Management (IAM) role.
-- **S3 bucket directory**: The S3 bucket name where the STIX2 file is stored.
+- **S3 bucket directory**: The name of the Amazon Simple Storage Service (Amazon S3) bucket in which the `STIX2` file is stored.
-- **Specify a directory or file**: The object key or directory path for STIX2 file inside the S3 bucket.
+- **Specify a directory or file**: The object key or directory path for the `STIX2` file in the S3 bucket.
-- **Region**: The region for the S3 bucket.
+- **Region**: The AWS Region for the S3 bucket.

-You can also set the **Download schedule** which determines where OpenSearch downloads an updated STIX2 file from the connect S3 bucket.
+You can also set the **Download schedule**, which determines to where OpenSearch downloads an updated `STIX2` file from the connected S3 bucket.
 The default interval is once a day.
-Only day intervals are supported.
+Only daily intervals are supported.

 Alternatively, you can check the **Download on demand** option, which prevents new data from the bucket from being automatically downloaded.

-## Step 2: Set up the scan for your log sources
+## Step 2: Set up scanning for your log sources

 You can configure threat intelligence monitors to scan your aliases and data streams.
-The monitor scans for newly ingested data from your indexes and matches tat data against any IOC's present in threat intelligence monitors.
-The scan applies to all threat intelligence source added to OpenSearch.
-By default, the scan runs every minute.
+The monitor scans for newly ingested data from your indexes and matches that data against any IOCs present in the threat intelligence sources.
+The scan applies to all threat intelligence sources added to OpenSearch.
+By default, the scan runs once each minute.

-To add or a scan configuration:
+To add or edit a scan configuration:

 1. From the threat intelligence view, select **Add scan configuration** or **Edit scan configuration**.
-2. Select the indexes or alias to scan.
+2. Select the indexes or aliases to scan.
-3. Select the **fields** from your indexes and alias to scan based on their IOC type.
-For example, if an alias has two fields called `src_ip` and `dst_ip` which contain `ipv4` addresses, those fields must be entered into the `ipv4-addr` section of the monitor request.
+3. Select the **fields** from your indexes or aliases to scan based on their IOC type.
+For example, if an alias has two fields called `src_ip` and `dst_ip` that contain `ipv4` addresses, then those fields must be entered into the `ipv4-addr` section of the monitor request.
-4. Determine a **Scan schedule**, which decides the frequency of the scan against the indicated indexes and aliases.
-By default, OpenSearch scans for IOCs every minute.
+4. Determine a **Scan schedule** for the indicated indexes or aliases.
+By default, OpenSearch scans for IOCs once each minute.
 5. Set up any alert triggers and trigger conditions.
-You can add multiple triggers.
+You can add multiple triggers:
    1. Add a name for the trigger.
-   2. Pick an indicator type.
-The indicator type matches the IOC types.
+   2. Choose an indicator type.
+The indicator type matches the IOC type.
    3. Select a severity for the alert.
-   4. Select whether to send a notification when the alert triggers.
-When enabled, you can customize which channels the notification is sent to, and the notification message.
-Notification message can be customized using a [mustache template](https://mustache.github.io/mustache.5.html).
+   4. Select whether to send a notification when the alert is triggered.
+When enabled, you can customize which channels the notification is sent to as well as the notification message.
+The notification message can be customized using a [Mustache template](https://mustache.github.io/mustache.5.html).
-6. With your settings complete, select **Save and start monitoring**.
+6. Once your settings have been entered, select **Save and start monitoring**.

-When malicious IOC's are found, OpenSearch creates **findings**, which gives information about the threat.
-You can also configure triggers with the monitors to create alerts, which sends notifications to configured webhooks or endpoints.
+When malicious IOCs are found, OpenSearch creates **findings**, which provide information about the threat.
+You can also configure triggers to create alerts, which send notifications to configured webhooks or endpoints.

 ## Viewing alerts and findings

-You can view the findings and alerts generated by threat intelligence monitors to analyze which malicious indicators have occurred in their security logs.
+You can view the alerts and findings generated by threat intelligence monitors to analyze which malicious indicators have occurred in their security logs.
 To view alerts or findings, select **View findings** or **View alerts** from the threat intelligence view.